 Conclusions on NEO Finance

-I like the e-money license institution approach NEO Finance is using.
+I like the e-money license institution approach Neo Finance is using.
 You have your own IBAN account in a Lithuanian bank.
 In case something happens with Neo Finance, your money is safe in your bank account.

 The buyback guarantee feature is a bit different than the one offered by other platforms.
 NEO Finance will buy bad loans from you at 50-80% of the loan value.
 You won’t lose all your money, but you’ll still lose a part of it.

 The Provision Fund service is a nice touch and it looks like a sustainable model.
 It’s something similar to loan insurance.
 You pay a monthly small fee that accumulates into a fund and defaulted loans or late payments are covered from this fund.
 However, its structure is too complicated and it doesn’t work for me.